shaun-stripe/config-spec/tool/README.md

 > __NOTE__: This is an experiment to learn about cljs building process.

-A minimal ClojureScript build tool that could use `cljs.edn`.
+A minimal ClojureScript build tool that could use `cljs.edn` or `package-cljs.json` config file (a la _npm_).
 It provides a layer over the [Quick Start] scripts to provide dependency management.

 ```
 ./cljs install